-Concerning the confidentiality and integrity of application sensitive data, as applets may need to share some data or communicate with the CAD, cryptographic functions are required to actually protect the exchanged information (O.CIPHER).
+Concerning the confidentiality and integrity of application sensitive data, as applets may need to share some data or communicate with the CAD, cryptographic functions are required to actually protect the exchanged information (O.CIPHER, O.RNG).
 Remark that even if the TOE shall provide access to the appropriate TSFs, it is still the responsibility of the applets to use them.
-Keys and PIN's are particular cases of an application's sensitive data (the Java Card System may possess keys as well) that ask for appropriate management (O.KEY-MNGT, O.PIN-MNGT, O.TRANSACTION, O.BIO-MNGT).
+Keys and PIN's are particular cases of an application's sensitive data (the Java Card System may possess keys as well) that ask for appropriate management (O.KEY-MNGT, O.PIN-MNGT, O.TRANSACTION).
 If the PIN class of the Java Card API is used, the objective (O.FIREWALL) is also concerned.

 Other application data that is sent to the applet as clear text arrives to the APDU buffer, which is a resource shared by all applications.
-The integrity of the information stored in that buffer is ensured by the (O.GLOBAL ARRAYS INTEG) objective.
+The integrity of the information stored in that buffer is ensured by the objective O.GLOBAL\ARRAYS\INTEG.